Tinnitus, vertigo, hearing loss, Meniere's: your doctors could help you, if they want!

 Tinnitus (noise in the ear), hearing loss, recurrent dizziness (vertigo) or subjective loss of balance, ear pressure or blocked ear (fullness).
 All these disorders can be caused by a treatable and reversible dysfunction in the inner ear, created by the increase of inner ear fluids (hydrops), exerting excessive pressure or stimulation of cochlear cells and / or vestibular receptors.
 Therefore, the underlying cause is not always (or not only) a permanent damage that, anyway, can never be proved.
 Only when the patient is affected by each of these symptoms we can use the definition of Meniere's Disease or Syndrome.
 But hydrops and Meniere's Disease are not synonyms...

 The main goal of the international version of my website is to spread knowledge about hydrops and its treatment, and to assist colleagues of other countries to help their patients.
-But I can even offer my direct assistance by means of video consultation via Skype or whatsapp.
+But I can even offer my direct assistance by means of video consultation via Whatsapp or other apps.
 I speak fluently Italian, English, French, Spanish and Russian (and many other languages at lesser level) so I can easily offer consultations in one of them, hoping it's enough :-).
-First consultation for foreigner patients, not living in Italy and not linked to Italy in any way is free (costless).
 For more information please click on the button to access to booking info page.

 Language is not a problem for me, but if you are reading this page instead of the Italian full web site, it could be a limit for you.
 In the Italian version there is a lot of information, including videos, while this page in English offers a more synthetic content.
 I will try to do my best to translate as much as I can in as many languages as possible, but probably I won't be able to offer the same level of information already available now in my native language web site.
 You can anyway access the full Italian version and get an automated translated version with Google Translate.